Competition

 Some specific outstanding performances which attract attention from the jury, will be awarded Most Distinguished Performance of (name of piece).

-FINALS AWARDS (Online Final )
+FINALS AWARDS (Online Competition )

 Honor Recital and Award Ceremony: The first and second place winners in all categories will be invited to Recanati, Italy for the Award Ceremony and Honor Recital on July 31st.
 All participants will receive a digital certificate and detailed comments from the jury.
 There are no fees to participate in the Honor Recital, but all invited prizewinners must cover their travel and accommodation expenses.